buttermilk-crypto/b2/bracket-properties/README.md

 # b2 (Bracket-Properties 2.3.0)

 Bracket Properties is a library to work with Java(tm) .properties files.
-It has many features missing from the core implementation such as retention of order and UTF-8 support.
+It has many features missing from the core implementation such as retention of order and direct UTF-8 support without escapes.
 If you can think of something you wish properties files could do better, chances are bracket-properties already has it.

 This version is a complete rewrite and the API has changed quite a bit from 1.x.
 Requires Java 8+.